 To the sacred dance of the Mystic choir.

 On the second day, Boedromion 16, the heralds ordered all participants to cleanse themselves in the sea.
 The shout, “To the sea!” filled the city.
 Initiates carried a small pig, which was also washed in the sea.
 Some apparently rode to the sea in carriages.
-(Mylonas Eleusis p.
-249) The ocean was a well-known purifying agent as expressed by this phrase from The Persians of Aeschylus:
+The ocean was a well-known purifying agent as expressed by this phrase:

 Ocean’s unpolluted tide

-Also in Euripides, Iphigenia uses it as an excuse to King Thoas in order to plan her escape with Orestes.
+Also in a Euripides play Iphigenia uses it as an excuse to King Thoas in order to plan her escape with Orestes.

 Iphigenia: My purpose is to cleanse them first by purification.